pm-erik/ibexa-nuxt-ssr-poc/ssr-poc-state.md

 **how each was found here, and where it'll show up in buerkert:**

-- 1, 2, 3, 4 surfaced through dragging blocks and republishing — the most basic editor interactions. they will all hit any vue-in-ibexa-admin integration that touches the page-builder edit view, not specifically anything about the poc's choice of richtext/embed/video/contentlist.
+- surfacing through dragging blocks and republishing — the most basic editor interactions. they will all hit any vue-in-ibexa-admin integration that touches the page-builder edit view, not specifically anything about the poc's choice of blocks.
 - 5 isn't a bug we fixed but a fact we noticed; flagged in case buerkert ships block components that need cross-instance state.

 **implications for the buerkert migration estimate:**